cycynyny/cycynyny.github.io/_pages/outside.md

 ## Cooking

-I cook Chinese food regularly -- it's one of the ways I stay connected to home.
-Here are some recent dishes.
+Professors do research in the lab.
+I also do research in my kitchen.
+Cooking keeps me connected to home and inspires many of the examples I use in my Heat Transfer class.

 <div style="display: flex; overflow-x: auto; gap: 16px; padding: 12px 0;">